G7 vows to step up moves to renewable energy, zero carbon

 SAPPORO, Japan (AP) — Energy and environment ministers of the Group of Seven wealthy nations vowed Sunday to work to hasten the shift toward cleaner, renewable energy, but set no timetable for phasing out coal-fired power plants as they wrapped up two days of talks in the northern Japanese city of Sapporo.

-The G-7 officials issued a communique laying out their commitments.
-The 36-page document was prepared in advance of a G-7 summit that will be held in Hiroshima in May.
+The officials issued a 36-page communique laying out their commitments ahead of a G-7 summit in Hiroshima in May.

 Japan won endorsements from fellow G-7 countries for its own national strategy emphasizing so-called clean coal, hydrogen and nuclear energy to help ensure its energy security.